-Among Spanish-speaking patients on public insurance, only 4.7% exclusively breastfed.
-Prenatal counseling, maternity care practices, and lactation support are critical strategies to support breastfeeding mothers; however, these services have not traditionally been investigated or monitored with a racial equity lens.
-We will conduct a study including both quantitative and qualitative methods to better understand and address any barriers breast feeding support provided to women of color delivering at BWH.
+Stark racial disparities exist in rates of breastfeeding initiation and duration in the US, and may contribute to inequities in later child health outcomes.
+Prenatal counseling, maternity care practices, and lactation support are critical strategies to support breastfeeding parents; however, these services have not traditionally been investigated or monitored with a racial equity lens.
+We will conduct studies to better understand and address barriers to breastfeeding support provided to birthing parents of color delivering at Brigham & Women’s Hospital.